Shared Ownership

 What if my remaining lease term is short?

 You can apply for a lease extension if your lease is short.
-Please contact us if you wish to discuss a lease extension.
+Read our guide to lease extensions

 What fees will I pay?